flomonster/easy-gltf/README.md

 </p>
 <hr>

-This crate is intended to load [glTF 2.0](https://www.khronos.org/gltf), a file format designed for the efficient transmission of 3D assets.
+This crate is intended to load [glTF 2.0](https://www.khronos.org/gltf), a file format designed for efficient transmission of 3D assets.

-It's base on [gltf](https://github.com/gltf-rs/gltf) crate but has an easy to use output.
+It's based on the [gltf](https://github.com/gltf-rs/gltf) crate but has an easy to use output.

+This crate is perfect for your rendering projects (raytracer, OpenGL, rasterizer...).

 ### Installation

-To install simply add the dependence in your `Cargo.toml`.
+To install it, just add the dependency in your `Cargo.toml`.

 ```toml
 [dependencies]